PanderMusubi/inkscape-open-symbols/README.md

 **[Open Iconic](https://github.com/iconic/open-iconic)** An open source icon set with 223 marks in SVG, webfont and raster formats

+**Weatherize** A set of symbols for weather related events made by Jacques Laroche.

 ## How do I install Inkscape Open Symbols?

 1. Grab the icon libraries you need **cloning the repo** or **downloading the ZIP**.
 You can also save the SVG files to your system directly from github.